Cogitate-consortium/cogitate-data/docs/03_cogdataset.md

 #### Surface Reconstruction and Electrode Localization

-Subject-specific pial surfaces were automatically reconstructed based on a pre-implant T1 weighted MR image using the [Freesurfer](http://surfer.nmr.mgh.harvard.edu) image analysis suite (‘recon-all’, Dale et al., 1999).
-Post-implant CT images were co-registered with the pre-implant MR images using FLIRT (Jenkinson and Smith, 2001), as implemented in [FSL](http://fsl.fmrib.ox.ac.uk/fsl/) (Smith et al., 2004).
+Subject-specific pial surfaces were automatically reconstructed based on a pre-implant T1 weighted MR image using the <a href="http://surfer.nmr.mgh.harvard.edu" target="_blank">Freesurfer</a> image analysis suite (‘recon-all’, Dale et al., 1999).
+Post-implant CT images were co-registered with the pre-implant MR images using FLIRT (Jenkinson and Smith, 2001), as implemented in <a href="http://fsl.fmrib.ox.ac.uk/fsl/" target="_blank">FSL</a> (Smith et al., 2004).
 For NYU patients, we used a semi-automatic approach to generating electrode labels.
 For manual cases, co-registered MR and CT slices were examined using FSLView (Smith et al., 2004).
 For grids, we localized three corner electrodes and the remaining electrodes coordinates were then automatically interpolated along the shared plane using the known inter-electrode distances.
 Strip and depth electrodes were localized manually when they did not follow straight trajectories.
 When depth electrodes were in a straight line, the first and last electrodes were localized manually, and electrodes in between were automatically interpolated and labeled based on known inter-electrode distances and serial labeling convention.
-For WU patients, electrodes were localized manually using the [SubNuclear](https://github.com/ckovach/SubNuclear/tree/master) toolbox.
+For WU patients, electrodes were localized manually using the <a href="https://github.com/ckovach/SubNuclear/tree/master" target="_blank">SubNuclear</a> toolbox.
 Electrode locations were further refined within the space of the pre-operative MRI using three-dimensional non-linear thin-plate spline warping (Rohr et al., 2001), which corrected for post-operative shift and distortion.
 The warping was constrained with manually selected points through the brain, which was visually aligned with landmarks in pre-implantation MRI and post-implantation CT.
-For Harvard subjects, individual contacts from depth electrodes were labeled manually from the CT image using the [BioImageSuite](https://bioimagesuiteweb.github.io/webapp/)’s  Electrode Editor tool (legacy version 3.5; Joshi, et al., 2011).
-The coordinates in CT image-space were converted to coordinates within the patient’s segmented MRI brain-space using the [iELVis](https://github.com/iELVis/iELVis) toolbox (yangWangElecPjct; Yang, Wang, et al., 2012; Groppe et al., 2017).
+For Harvard subjects, individual contacts from depth electrodes were labeled manually from the CT image using the <a href="https://bioimagesuiteweb.github.io/webapp/" target="_blank">BioImageSuite</a>’s  Electrode Editor tool (legacy version 3.5; Joshi, et al., 2011).
+The coordinates in CT image-space were converted to coordinates within the patient’s segmented MRI brain-space using the <a href="https://github.com/iELVis/iELVis" target="_blank">iELVis</a> toolbox (yangWangElecPjct; Yang, Wang, et al., 2012; Groppe et al., 2017).
 For all sites, the electrode spatial coordinates were transformed from the individual patient space into the standard space of the Montreal Neurological Institute (MNI-152) template for plotting purposes.
 At NYU, this transformation was performed using the DARTEL algorithm (Ashburner, 2007) implemented in SPM8 (Wellcome Department of Imaging Neuroscience, London, United Kingdom).
-At Harvard, this transformation was performed using the [iELVis](https://github.com/iELVis/iELVis) toolkit.
-At WU the transformation was performed with the [SubNuclear](https://github.com/ckovach/SubNuclear/tree/master) toolbox using img2imgcoord utility.
+At Harvard, this transformation was performed using the <a href="https://github.com/iELVis/iELVis" target="_blank">iELVis</a> toolkit.
+At WU the transformation was performed with the <a href="https://github.com/ckovach/SubNuclear/tree/master" target="_blank">SubNuclear</a> toolbox using img2imgcoord utility.

 Each electrode was labeled using the Desikan and Destrieux atlases with the MNE function “mne.get_montage_volume_labels”.